thehapax/bitshares.foundation/_articles/2018-03-19-Invitation-for-Advisory-Board.md

 ---
-title: Invitation for Avdisory Board
+title: Invitation for Advisory Board
 article: 20180319_Invitation_to_the_Committee.pdf
 language: en
 ---